 The next priority is for measures that provide access to those areas of a place of public accommodation where goods and services are made available to the public.
 For example, in a hardware store, to the extent that it is readily achievable to do so, individuals with disabilities should be given access not only to assistance at the front desk, but also access, like that available to other customers, to the retail display areas of the store.

-The third priority should be providing access to restrooms, if restrooms are provided for use by customers or clients.
+The following priority should be providing access to restrooms, if restrooms are provided for use by customers, clients, and the public.

-The fourth priority is to remove any remaining barriers to using the public accommodation's facility by, for example, lowering telephones.
+The last priority is to remove any remaining barriers to using the public accommodation's facility by, for example, lowering telephones.